All Guides

 Example: If you are targeting the keyword “accounting software” and someone searches this (who has been to the site) from the manufacturing industry (as defined by 6sense) your ad would read “accounting software for manufacturing companies”.

-Example: If a user who has been to you site is in the “purchase” buying stage then use “Schedule Your Demo Today” in the ad copy and land them on the demo signup page.
+Example: If a user who has been to your site is in the “purchase” buying stage then use “Schedule Your Demo Today” in the ad copy and land them on the demo signup page.

-Example: we saw that users driven through lead generation keywords were predominantly in the “awareness” buying stage so we adjusted our ad to send them to an informational video about how 6sense helps with lead gen.
+Example: We saw that users driven through lead generation keywords were predominantly in the “awareness” buying stage so we adjusted our ad to send them to an informational video about how 6sense helps with lead gen.

 How: Analyze keywords by buying stage in Google Analytics.
 Identify groups of keywords that skew towards specific buying stage and adjust ad copy/landing page appropriately.